pnbruckner/ha-life360/README.md

 Once this custom integration is installed it will be used instead of the built-in integration.

+## Procedures
+### Install, run and configure

+1. Make a backup of your entire configuration, or at least the Life360 config entries as described above and the `known_devices.yaml` file.
+2. Install per above instructions.
+3. Restart Home Assistant.
+4. The existing Life360 config entries will be migrated to the new version.
+6. Since the previous entries still exist in `known_devices.yaml`, you'll see two entities for each Life360 member.
+E.g., `device_tracker.life360_me` and `device_tracer.life360_me_2`.
+The former is the legacy entity from `known_devices.yaml`, and is effectively useless now.
+The latter is the new, active entity.
+7. Remove `known_devices.yaml`, or at least comment out the Life360 related entries, or set their `track` items to `false`.
+8. Restart Home Assistant.
+9. The legacy entities should be gone.
+Use the Entity Registry to remove the "`_2`" suffix from the Entity ID of each of the new Life360 entities.

+### Alternate stream-lined install

+1. Make a backup of your entire configuration, or at least the Life360 config entries as described above and the `known_devices.yaml` file.
+2. Install per above instructions.
+3. Remove `known_devices.yaml`, or at least comment out the Life360 related entries, or set their `track` items to `false`.
+4. Restart Home Assistant.
+5. The existing Life360 config entries will be migrated to the new version.

+### Restore

+1. Shut down Home Assistant.
+2. Remove the `life360` directory from the `custom_components` directory in your Home Assistant configuration directory.
+3. Restore from your configuration backup, or use the `life360_restore.py` script to restore the Life360 config entries and to remove the Life360 entities from the Entity Registry.
+4. Restore `known_devices.yaml`.
+5. Restart Home Assistant.

 ## Options no longer supported

 The following config options are no longer supported: